 After Miuccia Prada completely horrified me with her inexplicable Prada spring 2009 collection, I waited eagerly with fearful anticipation for her sister line, Miu Miu.
 Prada doesn't always paint with the same brush (this fall is clear evidence of that; Prada focused on lace, while Miu Miu focused on sporty looks), and while I wasn't completely endeared, I wasn't repulsed, either.
 The reappearance of an asymmetrical skirt line concerned me (I don't see how aprons could ever be the new skirt accessory), but this collection was more controlled and tasteful than her eponymous line.
 With history as her muse, Prada incorporated ancient historical references that made me question my comfort zone.
-Here are the looks that inspired more than a "humph" from me:
+Here are the looks that inspired more than a "humph" from me:1.
+This saffron and mud sheath is strangely enticing, despite the fact that it features a prominent head on the bottom.
+The short length and the fitted silhouette make it work, to borrow Tim Gunn's motto.

 2. This is a strapless version of the above design, without the garish tribal head staring at you.
 Unfortunately, it appears somewhat frumpy despite the extra swath of exposed skin at the top: